 Are you looking for segmentation strategies?
 We are fans of RFM, a classic transactional segmentation technique that can be a great place to begin a segmentation overhaul.

-In this particular case, the footwear brand found that knowing the size of their prospects would allow them to send them size matched ads, from the above-mentioned influencer campaign they knew that this information increased conversion.
+In this particular case, the footwear brand found that knowing the shoe size of their prospects would allow them to send them size matched ads.
+Informed by the above-mentioned influencer campaign, they knew that this information increased conversion.

 By sending out a survey to prospects requesting their shoe size the brand was able to channel this new data directly into their CDP.
-This knowledge leveled up their ability to better personalize all marketing to their customers and re-engage lapsed customers.
+This knowledge improved their ability to better personalize all customer communications and re-engage lapsed customers.

 Despite the changes in marketing over the last few years, marketers have learned that truly and genuinely understanding your customers is priority number one.
 However challenging the starting point may be, a better understanding of customer data leads always leads to an improvement in results and a better customer experience.

-Contact us today, and find out how to level up your Facebook campaigns with smarter data application.
+Contact us today to find out how to improve your Facebook campaigns with a customer data platform.